ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 By setting the `SPA` option to `true`, the form will not send anything to the server.
 Instead the client-side [validators](/concepts/client-validation) option will determine the success or failure of the "client-posted" form, which will trigger the [event chain](/concepts/events), and the result will be most conveniently consumed in `onUpdate`.

-> Remember that `use:enhance` also needs to be added to the form!
+> Remember that `use:enhance` must be added to the form for SPA to work!

 ## Using +page.ts instead of +page.server.ts

 Since SPA pages don't have a server representation, you can use [+page.ts](https://kit.svelte.dev/docs/routing#page-page-js) to load initial data.
-Combined with a route parameter, we can make a CRUD-like page in a very simple manner:
+Combined with a route parameter, we can make a CRUD-like page in a straightforward manner:

 **src/routes/user/[id]/+page.ts**